The Lawrence Hall of Science

 In an optional discussion, students can consider outbreak levels of bark beetles that cause the death of many trees, make arguments based on evidence about possible effects on ecosystems, then brainstorm and critique possible management strategies.
 An optional extension for investigating student questions about bark beetles is also included.

-Beach Exploration Routine PDF
+Bark Beetle Exploration PDF